Ayshahriz77/Gulf-Crisis-Oil-Panel-Econometrics/README.md

 **Course:** Advanced Econometrics
-**Authors:** Menna Sbai, Malek Omri, Aicha Hriz, Rihem Abdelmoumen, Yomna Brahmi **Supervisor:** Prof. Dr. Naceuf Khraief **Institution:** Tunis Business School — University of Tunis **Date:** 2026
+**Authors:** Menna Sbai, Malek Omri, Aicha Hriz, Rihem Abdelmoumen, Yomna Brahmi **Supervisor:** Prof. Dr. Naceuf Khraief **Institution:** Tunis Business School, University of Tunis **Date:** 2026

 ---

 ## 📌 Project Overview

-This project examines whether a hypothetical geopolitical oil-price shock — the "2026 Gulf Crisis," calibrated to historical analogues, with Brent crude spiking above $140/barrel — generated a statistically significant increase in consumer price inflation across a panel of countries, and how that effect differs between oil importers and exporters.
+This project examines whether a hypothetical geopolitical oil-price shock — the "2026 Gulf Crisis," calibrated to historical analogues, with Brent crude spiking above $140/barrel, generated a statistically significant increase in consumer price inflation across a panel of countries, and how that effect differs between oil importers and exporters.

 **Research question:** Did the 2026 Gulf Crisis generate a statistically significant and economically meaningful increase in consumer price inflation across a panel of countries, and how does this effect vary by oil trade position?